Statement on Racism – International Psychotherapy Institute

 We pledge to examine defenses, at both the individual and institutional levels, that maintain systemic racism, and to explore these defenses, dynamics, and unconscious processes in small, affective, and larger didactic groups.

-We recognize that our failures to create a more inclusive, open, and welcoming learning environment that embraces diversity left our Black and Brown brothers and sisters without opportunities, and that without diversity, the vitality and richness of ideas are compromised.
+We recognize that our failures to create a more inclusive, open, and welcoming learning environment that embraces diversity have left BIPOC communities without opportunities, and that without diversity, the vitality and richness of ideas are compromised.

-We recognize that our failures of empathy and compassion left our Black and Brown sisters and brothers to suffer alone.
+We recognize that our failures of empathy and compassion left BIPOC communities to suffer alone.

-We pledge to develop our abilities to identify our failures to create a more diverse community and to listen to the people of color within our institute, when they tell us we failed or how we can do better.
+We pledge to develop our abilities to identify our failures to create a more diverse community and to listen to BIPOC members within our institute, when they tell us we failed or how we can do better.

-We recognize that our failures to listen left our Black and Brown brothers and sisters without a voice.
+We recognize that our failures to listen left BIPOC communities without a voice.

 We pledge to convey our interest and curiosity about race and diversity by offering a more inclusive focus in our choice of presenters and topics.

-We recognize that our acts of aggression left our Black and Brown sisters and brothers unsafe, insecure, and most tragically for some, without life.
+We recognize that our acts of negation, dismissal, omission, denial, discrimination, hostility, and neglect constitute aggression and have left BIPOC communities unsafe, insecure, and most tragically for some, without life.

-We pledge to examine our role in cultural, systemic and interpersonal aggression toward our Black brothers and sisters, especially our participation through silence, denial, projection, splitting, and avoidance.
+We pledge to examine our role in cultural, systemic and interpersonal aggression toward BIPOC communities, especially our participation through silence, denial, projection, splitting, and avoidance.

-We recognize that our failures to think about the impact of racism on our Black and Brown brothers and sisters, and of our own whiteness, prevented us from working together to create a more just and equal society, and a more diverse institute.
+We recognize that our failures to think about the impact of racism on BIPOC communities and about our own whiteness, prevented us from working together to create a more just and equal society, and a more diverse institute.

 We pledge to devote our time, resources, and attention to examining racism, white supremacy, and white privilege.